alexander-rykhlitskiy/ukulele_chords_detector/README.md

 # Ukulele Chords Detector
-The goal is to teach Keras neural network to detect chord played on ukulele, but currently it can only detect notes.
+The goal was to teach neural network to detect chord played on ukulele.
+Network was trained and tested on single notes, but any other short sound (chord, bang, knock) can be categorized too.
+The only thing needed for that is `wav` files of these sounds.

-Notes samples are in `samples` folder.
-Each folder corresponds to some note.
-Each note folder contains folders for training and for testing trained network.
-New samples can be collected using steps below.
+Recorded sound samples are located in `samples` directory.
+Each directory corresponds to some kind of sound.
+Each sound directory contains directories for training and for testing trained network.
+New samples can be collected using steps at the bottom of the file.

 ## Installation and running
 ### venv